 You may be able to receive damages for the following things if you file a wage and hour lawsuit:

 Unpaid wages, salaries, breaks, and overtime

 If the misclassification was willful, you might be entitled to liquidated damages equivalent to twice your unpaid salary plus interest.

 For their violation, the employer may potentially be penalized.
 Each infringement could result in a fine for the employer.
 The act of deliberately and voluntarily misclassifying an employee as an independent contractor is known as willful misclassification.

 That said, contact a California Employment Attorney before you make any moves.
 You want to ensure you take the right steps toward a successful claim.

 Filing a PAGA Claim for Misclassification of Employees

 In addition to the wage and hour litigation, you may be able to bring a PAGA claim.
 Employees can file claims against their employers for violations of the California labor code if they file a claim under the California Private Attorney General Act.

 If you are successful, you will receive 25% of the penalty imposed on the company for breaking labor regulations.
 The state receives the leftover cash.
-This compensation is in addition to any award you may receive as a result of your wage and hour litigation.
+This compensation is in addition to any award you may receive due to your wage and hour litigation.

 Taking Legal Action Against Your Employer Under Federal Law